mlandis/graphical_model_magnets/README.md

 ### Motivation

-Probabilistic models are sets of random variables that share a dependency structure.
-Probabilistic graphical models (or PGMs) encode the structure of a probabilistic model as a graph.
-The graph represents the model's random variables with nodes and its dependencies with directed edges.
+Probabilistic models are sets of random variables that share a common dependency structure.
+Such models have an equivalent graphical representation, in which model variables are represented by nodes and and variable dependencies are represented by directed edges.
+These graphs are called probabilistic graphical models (PGMs).
 PGMs are useful in modeling for many purposes: from designing efficient algorithms for inference methods, to blueprinting and specifying models, to teaching and communicating how particular models are built.

 I study evolutionary biology.
 A major part of my research involves developing methods for the Bayesian phylogenetics package, [RevBayes](http://revbayes.com).
 In RevBayes, both the scripting language that biologists use to specify models and the computational back-end that's used for inference are designed upon a graphical architecture (papers for the [software](https://academic.oup.com/sysbio/article/65/4/726/1753608) and its underlying [design](https://academic.oup.com/sysbio/article/63/5/753/2847897)).

 When I'm not developing RevBayes code, I use RevBayes to explore evolutionary models to understand how life evolved on the planet (examples of recent work [[1](https://academic.oup.com/sysbio/article/66/2/128/2669985)] [[2](https://www.biorxiv.org/content/early/2018/04/17/301887))].
 A major part of this effort requires prototyping and designing new models.
 Similar to how programmers write pseudocode to first sketch out the logical skeleton of unwritten code, I sketch graphical models to initially design the logical skeleton of my model.

 Drawing PGMs is a joyful experience for me, whether by hand or using graphing software like [TikZ](https://sourceforge.net/projects/pgf/).
 But as model complexity grows, so does the model's graphical representation.
-On particularly uninhibited days, building PGMs without proper urban planning results in a graph that longer fits on the board, becomes lopsided, etc. Redistributing the layout of nodes and edges generally means erasing and redrawing large portions of your graph -- perhaps multiple times, depending on how patient you are when brainstorming.
+On particularly uninhibited days, constructing a PGM without some prudent urban planning may result in a graph that no longer fits on the board, becomes lopsided, etc. Redistributing the layout of nodes and edges generally means erasing and redrawing large portions of your graph -- perhaps multiple times, depending on how careful you are when brainstorming.

 I've taught at the [Molecular Evolution Workshop](https://molevol.mbl.edu/index.php/Main_Page) in Woods Hole for the past few years.
 With others, I teach portions of the [Bayesian phylogenetics](https://revbayes.github.io/workshops/woodshole2018.html) unit, where I introduce concepts in phylogenetic model building using RevBayes as a platform.
 My presentation normally relies on either static premade images or handdrawn board work.
 While imagining more effective ways to present the material, magnets came to mind -- magnets where you could write on their surface and rearrange them in whatever way the group's curiosity might take us.
 I thought magnets like this might be available online, but my searches came up empty.
 So the only thing to do was to make some myself!